ianstender/worm_human_classifier/README.md

 - **Phylogenetics**: Exploring evolutionary histories and constructing phylogenetic trees.
 - **Molecular Evolution**: Detecting conserved motifs under selective evolutionary pressure.
 - **Forensics**: DNA-based species identification in complex scenarios.

+There has been minimal work to classify DNA sequences from two different species, and no work with this specific dataset.

 This project aims to leverage machine learning to identify distinguishing DNA patterns and motifs.